PECOS-packages/PECOS/design/measurement-id-annotations.md

   helpers rather than on paper: they make forgery **more** dangerous, because a forged `MeasId(x)` that collides with a real id now resolves to a real `MeasRef`.
 Resolution rejects absent numbers but silently accepts the common collision case, so the seam cannot be left open.
-Closing it -- private tuple field, constructor-controlled creation, opaque Python references instead of integer tuples -- is a **pivot prerequisite**, done as its own change (it touches every `MeasId(x)` constructor in the tree).
+The Rust half is done on this branch: the tuple field is private, both `From` impls are gone, and the single integer route is `MeasId::from_raw`, whose doc names the boundaries it belongs at -- every use is now greppable and auditable.
+Opaque Python references (replacing integer tuples) ride with the pivot's Python-boundary migration, where the `mz()` return shape changes anyway.

 ## Pivot API consequences (from the same review)